Spectral uniqueness of bi-invariant metrics on symplectic groups: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Dorothee Schueth for interesting discussions concerning this topic and to Jorge Lauret for extensive correspondence.
-The author wishes to thank the Alexander von Humboldt Foundation for financial support and the Humboldt Universit\"at zu Berlin for hospitality.
+The author would like to thank Dorothee Schueth for interesting discussions concerning this topic, to Jorge Lauret for extensive correspondence, and to the anonymous referees for giving him very helpful comments.
+The author also wishes to thank the Alexander von Humboldt Foundation for financial support and the Humboldt Universit\"at zu Berlin for hospitality.